danielfalk/auto-dark-mode.nvim/README.md

 # auto-dark-mode.nvim
-A Neovim plugin for macOS that automatically changes the editor appearance based on system settings.
+A Neovim plugin for macOS and Gnome 42+ that automatically changes the editor appearance based on system settings.
 ![demo](assets/demo.gif?raw=true)